Index Files and Folders with Indexly

 Quick Tip

 In addition to basic indexing, you can view database statistics to get a quick overview of your index.
-This shows you the total files, tags, database size, and top tags at a glance.
+This shows indexed files, tagged files, untagged files, tag coverage, database size, unique tags, total tag assignments, and top tags at a glance.

 indexly stats